pivotal/blog/content/post/writing-an-ionic2-app-for-production.md

 Ionic is using [Angular](https://angular.io/) and [Cordova](https://cordova.apache.org/) under the hood.
 Besides having a very active community, we liked the concept of Ionic for the following reasons:

 - **It is web development**: We were essentially building a web application and can use the well established web ecosystem and tool set.
 The team was able to apply its web expertise to developing our hybrid mobile application.
 As we wrote the back-end in JavaScript too, this meant less context switching during development.
-- **Native look**: Ionic provides a rich set of different components which look fantastic and mimic native behavior well.
+- **Native look**: Ionic provides a rich set of components which look fantastic and mimic native behavior well.
 This allowed us to churn through screens quickly, without compromising on great looks.
 - **Native functionality**: Cordova provides Ionic with native functionality that can be integrated with little hassle.
-We are an abstraction layer away from native code, which means we can solve our problems without digging into native code.
+When using Ionic, we are an abstraction layer away from native code, which means we can solve our problems without digging into native code.
-- **Platform portability**: We first focused on building an iOS app.
-The plan is to branch out to Android and a more traditional web app in the near future.
-We will be able reusue the majority of our codebase.
+- **Platform portability**: We first focused on building an iOS app. hile we focused on building an iOS app first, the product team may want to branch out to Android soon.
+By using Ionic, we will be able reuse the majority of our codebase.

 ## Strengths

 During development we benefitted from Ionic and its ecosystem.
-More specifically, there were some feats which sped up the development of our application dramatically.
+More specifically, there were some properties which sped up the development of our application dramatically.

 ### Styles, Components and Icons

 We saved valuable time building user interface components.
 Having a collection of components supported our approach of iterating on user design - we would first use an out-of-the-box component, then customise it as needed at a later point.
 This goes really well with our iterative way of working.
-We were able to have a functional and decently looking feature, that we could then further refine in future stories.
+We were able to use components to build functional and decently looking features, that we could then further down the line.
-The [components](ionicframework.com/docs/v2/components) that Ionic 2 provides look native and imitate native behavior well.
-Also the [icons]([icons](http://ionicframework.com/docs/v2/ionicons) that come for free.
+The [components](ionicframework.com/docs/v2/components) that Ionic 2 provides look native and imitate native behavior well, and the [icons]([icons](http://ionicframework.com/docs/v2/ionicons) (or ‘Ionicons’ as Ionic calls them!) come for free.
 The icons add a native flair and are generally well designed.

 It was easy to tweak the styles of the components to meet our branding.
-Sometimes it was enough to [overwrite SASS variables](http://ionicframework.com/docs/v2/theming/overriding-ionic-variables/), sometimes we applied our own iOS-specific styles. iOS developers tell us that when deviating from the default iOS styles, styling becomes hard.
+Sometimes it was enough to [overwrite SASS variables](http://ionicframework.com/docs/v2/theming/overriding-ionic-variables/), sometimes we applied our own iOS-specific styles. iOS developers tell us that when deviating from the default iOS styles, styling becomes difficult.
 Thanks to CSS and Ionic's modular styles, deviating from the default is not an issue.

 ### Support for Native Features

-Despite the fact that our application uses a plethora of native functionality, yet, by using a hybrid framework, during the three months of development we did not have to understand or modify any native code.
+Despite the fact that our application uses a plethora of native functionality, by using a hybrid framework, during the three months of development we did not have to understand or modify any native code.
 Platform-specific tools like Xcode were only needed for deployment, everything else could be done in any editor or IDE.
 Below are some of the native functionality that went into the  app:

 - Push Notifications: to get the push notifications working on the client, it was as simple as: